 Harvesting the buffer as a perennial crop is allowed.

 Ensure that private wells shall be protected by a 100 ft. nutrient application setback.
 Pasturing of livestock shall not occur within 50 ft. of a private well without permission from the well owner.
+These setbacks shall not apply to private water supplies that have been established inconsistent with the Department of Environmental Conservation Water Supply Rules existing at the time that the water supply was established.

 Inspect periodically for leaks the equipment used for land application of manure, litter, or process wastewater.